Xero-9/Brigandine-GE-Data-Editor/Readme.md

 the data is extracted before using it then the arrays line up perfectly to make reading and writing easier.

-#### About SLPS_026
-The SLPS files are a type of Playstation executable which contains most of the data for things like names, stats, monsters, etc...
-The files can be found on the Brigandine GE disks, disk 1 has SLPS_026.61 and disk 2 has SLPS_026.62.
-While they are both different files they do have areas where they are exactly the same and that is the data we are interested in.
 #### Data Types
 Currently there are 8 supported data types and 3 that are a work in progress.
 Some of the data types do have nested types as well.
 All of